rafleon/KawaDroid/README.md

 6. jsoup for XML parsing to extract and display links as clickable text.
 7. Compiling, dexing and loading of java bytecode from scheme text files.
 8. GPS location with Fused API.
 Provides a synchronous interface with timeouts.
-9. **OpenGLES** demo of a spinning triangle with touch events.
+9. **OpenGLES 1.0** demo of a spinning triangle with touch events.
-10. **OpenGLES** spinning cubes and pyramids copied from SchemeAndroidOGL.
+10. **OpenGLES 1.0** spinning cubes and pyramids copied from SchemeAndroidOGL.
 11. Accelerometer/Compass to generate x,y,z unit vectors for "up" and "north".
+12. **OpenGLES 2.0** another spinning triangle, this time with shaders.

 Each example is source code for the scheme interpreter and on-the-fly compiler.